Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Ideally, the need for an amputation can be lessened by:

-Amputation surgery is only performed once a decision has been made that a person's overall level of function and quality of life will improve - rather than diminish - after amputation surgery and subsequent rehabilitation.
+Amputation surgery is only performed after a decision has been made that a person’s overall level of function and quality of life will improve – rather than diminish – after amputation surgery and subsequent rehabilitation.

 Visit Leg Artery Disease (Society for Vascular Surgery) for more information about these procedures.